 You also need to use tools like living wills and advanced directives to make healthcare choices in advance; trusts so you can protect assets and have more control over inheritances; and wills so you can provide instructions on guardianship, asset distribution, and other relevant issues.

 You should think carefully about how these tools will work, given the reality of your life.
 For example, if you are concerned that unsupportive family members might challenge a will in which you left everything to a same sex partner, you may wish to consider alternatives such as a trust, which will be harder to contest.

-How can a Lincolnshire LGBT Estate Planning Lawyer Help You?
+How can a Lincolnshire LGBTQ Estate Planning Lawyer Help You?

-Hedeker Law understands what is involved in LGBT estate planning and we can provide you with advice on setting goals for your future and then making those goals a reality.
+Hedeker Law understands what is involved in LGBTQ estate planning and we can provide you with advice on setting goals for your future and then making those goals a reality.